DannyArends/CalderaD/README.md

 ### Build APK, and run on Android

-Open up the VulcanoD project in Android Studio, and build the APK.
+Open up the CalderaD project in Android Studio, and build the APK.
 Inspect the APK, to see if libmain.so and several SDL .so files are included into the APK.
 If so, install the APK onto your Android device.